radicle-dev/radicle-client-services/README.md

 🏕️ Services backing the Radicle client interfaces.

-## Setting up an *Org Seed Node*
+## Setting up a *Seed Node*

-An *org seed node* is a type of node that replicates and distributes Radicle projects under one or more Radicle orgs, making them freely and publicly accessible on the web, and via peer-to-peer protocols.
+A *seed node* is a type of node that replicates and distributes Radicle projects making them freely and publicly accessible on the web, and via peer-to-peer protocols.

-Though it's possible to rely on shared infrastructure and community seed nodes, it is recommend for most orgs (and users) to self-host their projects in true peer-to-peer fashion.
-This can be achieved by running `radicle-org-node` and optionally `radicle-http-api` and `radicle-git-server` on a server or instance in the cloud.
+Though it's possible to rely on shared infrastructure and community seed nodes, it is recommend for most teams and communities to self-host their projects in true peer-to-peer fashion.
+This can be achieved by running `radicle-http-api` and `radicle-git-server` on a server or instance in the cloud.

-### `radicle-org-node`

-The *org node* service is a peer-to-peer service which uses the Radicle Link protocol to connect to peers and replicate projects under the specified org(s).
-To find which projects to replicate, it listens for events and updates on the Ethereum network where Radicle orgs keep their state.

-When a new project is added to an org via a process called *anchoring*, the org node attempts to fetch this project from the network.

-> 💡 It is recommend to configure your Radicle clients to use your org node(s) as seeds, so that changes you make to projects as well as projects you create are made available to the org node with minimal delay, and thus the rest of the network.

-Though the org node helps with reliable code distribution over the Radicle Link network, it does not expose projects in a way that is accessible to web and other HTTP clients.
-This is what the `radicle-http-api` is for.
-To serve `git` clients, the `radicle-git-server` should be used.

 ### `radicle-http-api`